-We recognize revenue from product sales when persuasive evidence of an arrangement exists, delivery has occurred, collectability is reasonably assured, and the price to the buyer is fixed or determinable, which is generally when goods are shipped and title and risk of loss transfer to our customers.
+Revenue from products.
+We recognize revenue from product sales when a customer obtains control of promised goods or services.
+The amount of revenue that is recorded reflects the consideration that we expect to receive in exchange for those goods or services.
 Our estimates for sales returns and allowances are based upon the historical patterns of product returns and allowances taken, matched against the sales from which they originated, and our evaluation of specific factors that may increase or decrease the risk of product returns.
-Product revenues are recorded net of estimated rebates, chargebacks, discounts, co-pay assistance and other deductions (collectively, "Sales Deductions") as well as estimated product returns.
+Product revenues are recorded net of estimated rebates, chargebacks, discounts, co-pay assistance and other deductions (collectively, "Sales Deductions") as well as estimated product returns as elements of variable consideration.
 Allowances are recorded as a reduction of revenue at the time product revenues are recognized.
+The actual amounts of consideration ultimately received may differ from our estimates.
+If actual results in the future vary from our estimates, we will adjust these estimates, which would affect net revenue from products in the period such variances become known.